 Climate change is a source of risk, which could be financially material over both the short and longer term.
-This risk relates to the transition to a low carbon economy, and the physical risks associated with climate change (eg extreme weather).
-We seek to appoint investment managers who will manage this risk appropriately, and from time to time review how this risk is being managed in practice.
+This risk relates to the transition to a low carbon economy, and the physical risks associated with climate change (e.g. extreme weather).
+The Trustee seeks to appoint investment managers who will manage this risk appropriately, and from time-to-time review how this risk is being managed in practice.